There are many different types of cinnamon, so consumers are often curious about what the difference is and which type is the healthiest.

 Ceylon cinnamon has more proven health benefits than Saigon cinnamon based on published medical research.

 Ceylon has been proven to be helpful for diabetes management.
-The linked meta-study reviews 16 studies on Ceylon cinnamon and concludes that it’s a “potential therapeutic agent for diabetes.
-It’s important to note that all studies were conducted in vitro or on animals, but the use of animal models in clinical diabetes research is well-established and less complex than issues like mental health disorders (which don’t translate as well to animal studies).
+The linked meta-study reviews 16 clinical trials on Ceylon cinnamon and concludes that it’s a “potential therapeutic agent for diabetes."
+It’s important to note that all of the studies in this review were conducted in vitro (test tube studies) or on animals, but the use of animal models in clinical diabetes research is well-established and less complex than issues like mental health disorders (which don’t translate as well to animal studies).

-Another health benefit of ceylon cinnamon is its ability to lower cholesterol.
+Another health benefit of Ceylon cinnamon is its ability to lower cholesterol.
 Ceylon cinnamon consumption has been shown to reduce LDL cholesterol and improve HDL cholesterol.
-It’s also been found to have reduced total cholesterol in a separate study, even at relatively low doses (500 mg/day).
+It’s also been found to have reduced total cholesterol in a separate study, even at relatively low doses such as 500 milligrams (mg) per day.

 There is also a significant anti-inflammatory effect associated with Ceylon cinnamon supplementation.
-A study showed it to have some of the most potent anti-inflammatory activity among 115 foods tested.
+A clinical trial published in the Food & Function journal showed it to have some of the most potent anti-inflammatory activity among 115 foods tested.